 Learning and mental health come together at new learning centres

 Mental health.
 It wasn’t a class at school.
 So where can adults in Canada go to learn about mental health and well-being?
 The answer is “recovery colleges.”
-The Canadian Mental Health Association (CMHA) already operates 11 centres in communities across Canada.
-And, thanks to a new partnership between CMHA and Ontario Shores, more will be popping up in the next year.
+The Canadian Mental Health Association (CMHA) already operates 15 centres in communities across Canada.
+And, thanks to a new partnership between CMHA and Ontario Shores Centre for Mental Health Sciences (Ontario Shores), more will be popping up in the next year.

 Recovery colleges, or mental health and well-being learning centres, are gathering steam in communities across Canada.
 These learning centres focused on mental health and well-being are based on a tested model from the UK, where 85 such colleges have been created since 2009.